nolankurylo/optimized-matrix-diagonalization/README.md

 # Optimized SVD for Matrix Diagonalization

-This project shows how the Singular Value Decomposition algorithm can be optimized for matrix diagonalization on a ARM microcontroller.
-This optimzation is necessary as it microcontrollers have limited memory and CPU power so it is imperative that every line of code is as optimized as possible.
+This project shows how the Singular Value Decomposition algorithm can be optimized for matrix diagonalization on an ARM microcontroller.
+This optimzation is necessary as microcontrollers have limited memory and CPU power so it is imperative that every line of code is as optimized as possible.
 This was a term-long project for the Design Project I course - SENG 440 Embedded Systems.

 As this is a development project with the purpose of algorithm implementation, the matrix used to demonstrate the functionality of the algorithm is hard coded into the program.
 The 4x4 matrix M used for the SVD is as follows: